apache/airflow-site/landing-pages/site/content/en/ecosystem/_index.md

 [Meltano](https://www.meltano.com/) - Open source, self-hosted, CLI-first, debuggable, and extensible ELT tool that embraces [Singer](https://www.singer.io) for extraction and loading, leverages [dbt](https://www.getdbt.com) for transformation, and [integrates with Airflow for orchestration](https://meltano.com/#orchestration).

+[Nexla](https://www.nexla.com/) - Build, transform, and manage data flows to and from databases, APIs, streams, SaaS services, events, and even emails.
+Use Nexla's Airflow Operator to trigger flows to start in other Operators when your Nexla flow finishes running.

 [Oozie to Airflow](https://github.com/GoogleCloudPlatform/oozie-to-airflow) - A tool to easily convert between [Apache Oozie](http://oozie.apache.org/) workflows and Apache Airflow workflows.

 [Pylint-Airflow](https://github.com/BasPH/pylint-airflow) - A Pylint plugin for static code analysis on Airflow code.